 Also, the different ways in which companies compute average daily sales means that you can’t compare DSO results to other companies.
 That doesn’t help collections benchmark their performance.

 A few, but not many, advisors also compute the “true DSO.”
 This requires calculating the number of days between each invoice date and final payment date, and then calculating the average.
 Or better still, calculating the weighted average.
 And it works — if you have only one payment on each invoice!

 True DSO = Σ(Paid Date - Sales Date) / Sale Count

 True DSO = ∑(Amount of Each Invoice * (Payment date - Issue Date)) / ∑(Invoice Amounts)

 We took True DSO a step further and developed an algorithm that works across any period and across any number of customers, and that handles partial payments.
 We first look at every individual payment, including those partial payments, and calculate the number of days between the payment date and the invoice date.
-Then we compute a weighted average across all invoices with payments during the period.
+Then we compute a weighted average days to pay across all invoices with payments during the period.
 We think the result is a more accurate measure of how many actual days it took to collect payments, and we call it the Tally DSO.